enricgrau/datadocket/README.md

 ## Usage

 This is a function-based library.
-In an unconventioinal and controversial move, I've decided to name the functions with an upper case initial so it looks better.
+In an unconventional and controversial move, I've decided to name the functions with an upper case initial so it looks better.
 I know upper cases are supposed to be for classes...
 I don't care.

 ```python